Damage Caused By Words are as Feathers in the Wind

 Mahatma Gandhi

-The wise man shrugged; ‘It is as difficult to repair the damage done by words as it is to recover feathers in the wind.'
+“Precisely,” answered the wise man, nodding.
+“It is as impossible to repair the damage done by your words as it is to recover the feathers.
+Your words are out there in the marketplace, spreading hate, even as we speak.”

 'Choose words carefully for they are like feathers in the wind.

-Once they’re spoken, you can neither get them back.'
+Once they’re spoken, you can never get them back.'

 – Frazer T Buchannan